Referee: Football (association)

 A referee (right) issues a yellow card to a player during a game of association football.

 Originally team captains would consult each other in order to resolve any dispute on the pitch.
 Eventually this role was delegated to an umpire.
 Each team would bring their own partisan umpire allowing the team captains to concentrate on the game.
-Later, the referee, a third "neutral" official was added; this referee would be "referred to" if the umpires could not resolve a dispute.
+In 1881, the referee, a third "neutral" official was added; this referee would be "referred to" if the umpires could not resolve a dispute.
 The referee did not take his place on the pitch until 1891, when the umpires became linesmen (now assistant referees).
 Today, in many amateur football matches, each side will still supply their own partisan assistant referees (still commonly called club linesmen) to assist the neutral referee appointed by the governing football association if one or both assistant referees are not provided.
 In this case, the role of the linesmen is limited to indicating out of play and cannot decide off side.

 An association football (soccer) match is presided over by a referee, whom the Laws of the Game give "full authority to enforce the Laws of the Game in connection with the match to which he has been appointed" (Law 5).
 The referee is oftentimes assisted by two assistant referees, and sometimes by a fourth official.

 Football (American and Canadian)

 An American football referee (right, in white cap) announces a call.
 The other officials wear black caps.

 An American football (or Canadian football) referee is responsible for the general supervision of the game and has the final authority on all rulings.
 The referee is assisted by up to six other officials on the field.
 These officials are commonly referred to as "referees" but each has a title based on position and responsibilities during the game (only one being called referee): referee, head linesman ("down judge" in the NFL), line judge, umpire, back judge, side judge, and field judge.
 In the modern XFL, an additional "ball judge", who wears a red hat, is on the field, but does not have the power to call penalties.
+Referees in American football traditionally wear black-and-white vertically striped shirts, a design developed by Dr. Lloyd W. Olds in 1921 to provide contrast from team uniforms and ensure officials stand out on the field.